debalin/multiplayer-game-engine/README.md

    This can be done by calling `registerKeypressUsers` in the engine instance (this will be done by the `Controller` instance).

- 2. <strong>Controller</strong>: `Controller` is an abstract class which should be extended by a manager class in the game.
+ 2. **Controller**: `Controller` is an abstract class which should be extended by a manager class in the game.
   This will be a bridge between the `MainEngine` class and everything else in the game.
 This is a design decision that I thought
     will be appropriate for a game developer.
 This is the class that should have the `main` method.
 In the `main` method it should ideally call the `startEngine` static method which is present in the `MainEngine` class.
 The `startEngine` is the one which starts of the `PApplet` `main` method behind the scenes of the game developer.
 This will consequently